| Gaye

 himself there in his jail cell before the state detective sent to bring

 him back could reach Hong Kong.
+When word

 of his suicide reached Sonoma County, the newspapers and the authorities